romaghai/EB04_E-BONES_Identification-of-axial-bones/experiment/README.md

 18. Click “Next” button to see bones of thoracic cage and its parts and functions.
 19. Click “Next” to see the assessment question with respect to thoracic cage.
 20. Student has to click the right option out of four options given on the screen.
 If student attempted the correct option, green colour will be displayed.
 If student attempted the wrong option, red colour will be displayed.
+21. Back button is available on all the screens to review the concepts.
-21. The “End” button appears and also a “Restart” button appears after the experiment ends.
+22. The “End” button appears and also a “Restart” button appears after the experiment ends.

 ### Pre Test
 1. How many bones are present in an adult human skeleton? <br>
 A. 204<br>